v2popawa/A2_Group8A_MidTermGame/Readme.md

 How to play the game:

-1. Start Screen: Press SPACE to start the game
+1. Start Screen: Press SPACE bar to start the game.
-2. Character selection: Press 1, Press 2, Press 3 to choose a character
+2. Character selection: Press 1, Press 2, Press 3 to choose a character.
-3. Exploring the world: move around with Arrow keys to walk around the building
+3. Exploring the world: move around with Arrow keys to walk around the building.
 4. When the enter prompt appear as the character is near door entrance.
-Press “ENTER” to go inside the store
+Press “ENTER” to go inside the store.

 Level Selection: